miaalexkatz/miaalexkatz.github.io/README.md

 ```

-## Step 2: Create camera via createInferenceCamera();
+## Step 2: Create camera.
-Then, create your camera for running inference.
+Then, create your "inference camera" for running inference via `createInferenceCamera`.

 ```js